wytesss/css-preprocessors/README.md

    - Add an empty `sass` script to `package.json` scripts.
    - Compose a `sass` script to take all `.scss` files from the `src` folder, compile them to `.css`, and put new file(s) into the `src/css` folder.
 Follow step 3 from the article [How to set up Sass in your project](https://dev.to/chrissiemhrk/how-to-setup-sass-in-your-project-2bo1).
 Please do not remove or change the existing scripts.
    - run `sass` script.
+   - don't forget to upload ALL changes to repository (including `package.json`, `package.lock.json` and generated CSS files).
   ### Style the page

    #### Create variables